narenranjit/the-over-engineered-resume/public/resume.md

 ## Summary

-I thrive at the intersection of product and engineering, building products that captivate through engineering solutions that scale.
-I’ve lead multiple transformative product launches, bridging vision and execution by shipping fast and iterating often.
-Pursuit of excellence should always trump maintaining the status quo and is a trait that I highly value in companies I work for.
+I'm an impact-oriented leader who thrives at the intersection of product and engineering.
+I lead high-performing teams to craft products that captivate through solutions that scale.
+I foster cultures defined by curiosity, speed, and purpose, bridging vision and execution by shipping fast and learning often.

-- Proven ability to **scale organizations** during explosive growth as well navigating them through downturns.
+- Proven **ability to scale** organizations during explosive growth as well navigating them through downturns.
-- Deep **product and user focus**, with a hands-on approach and adaptability to wear multiple hats to get things done.
+- Deep **product and user focus**, with adaptability to wear multiple hats to get things done.
 - Demonstrated success aligning **engineering efficiency** and scalability with long-term business goals.
 - Fostered cultures defined by **collaboration, learning, and grit**, with a strong bias for action.
 - Genuine **passion for programming** and architecting usable interfaces.